vectordotdev/vector/docs/specs/component.md

 #### `endpoint(s)`

-When a component sends data to a downstream target, it should expose an `endpoint(s)` option that takes a `string` representing one or more comma separated endpoints.
+When a component sends data to a downstream target, it MUST expose either an `endpoint` option that takes a `string` representing a single endpoint, or an `endpoints` option that takes an array of strings representing multiple endpoints.

 ## Instrumentation